ide8/tacotron2/README.md

 ## Running Tensorboard

-Once you made your model start training.
-You might want to see some progress of training:
+Once you made your model start training, you might want to see some progress of training:
 ```
 docker ps
 ```